Skip to Content Skip to main content

 FHA loan limits change annually and are adjusted based on median home prices.
 The U.S. Department of Housing and Urban Development (HUD) usually announces the following year's FHA loan limits in November.

-It is highly likely that FHA loan limits will increase in 2025 due to current market conditions, including historically high home prices and HUD's trend of annual limit increases since the program's inception.
+It is very likely that FHA loan limits will increase in 2027, given current market conditions such as elevated home prices and HUD's consistent history of annual limit adjustments.

 How are FHA loan limits calculated?

 FHA loan limits are based on the conforming loan limit set by the Federal Housing Finance Agency.
-In most areas, the FHA loan limit is 65% of the conforming loan limit, currently at $766,550 for 2024.
+In most areas, the FHA loan limit is 65% of the conforming loan limit, currently at $832,750.
+However, to account for differences in affordability, certain high-cost areas may have a higher limit.

 Are you eligible for a FHA home loan?